simplegeo/python-simplegeo/README.markdown

 If my application had been updating `andrew`'s location over time, then I'd be able to get a history of where `andrew` has been over time.
 It could also be used to track, say, which post office a particular Netflix DVD has been for a given time period.

+## Find all polygons that a given point contains

+The `get_contains` function takes a latitude and longitude, and returns all of the polygons or boundaries containing that point.

+Let's find all of the polygons associated with this point, near Downingtown, PA:

+    >>> client.get_contains(40.0064958, -75.7032742)

+In the returned response, you will see `Country`, `Province`, `County`, `Urban Area`, `Neighborhood`, `Postal Code`, `Census Tract` and a few others, depending on the geography of your query.
+Check out our [endpoints page](http://help.simplegeo.com/faqs/api-documentation/endpoints) for more info.

 ## Fetching SpotRank Population Density

 We've partnered with Skyhook Wireless to provide access to their amazing SpotRank data.
 This data provides crowd-sourced population data for about 15% of the globe – mostly in metropolitan areas.